nextleap-project/countermitm/source/online-cc.rst

 Constructing New Blocks
 -----------------------

-It is possible to equivocate by presenting different blocks to different users.
-Therefore we try to minimize the times new blocks need to be created.
-If blocks stay stable for a longer time more people will observe the same block with the same head imprint and therefore be protected against equivocation.

-Whenever the client adds gossip headers to an outgoing message it checks for a claim with the corresponding fingerprint in the last block.
-If it exists for all gossip headers the client can reuse the last block.

-If the client has seen newer blocks from the corresponding peers it will indicate this in the _cchead attribute rather than by creating a new block.

-If a claim is missing or references the wrong key in the last block a new block needs to be created.

-When creating a new block
+The absence of a claim can not be destinguished from the lack of a capability for that claim.
+Therefore to proof that we are not equivocating about keys we gossiped in the past we need to include the corresponding claims and grant a capability to their respective peers.

+So each new block starts by creating a state based on the last block that includes all claims about peer keys and capabilities for these peers.

-the client will include claims for all contacts with keys that could be used for gossip.
+In addition the client will include claims with the fingerprints of the keys gossiped.
+For peers that also use claimchain the client will include the root hash of the latest block they saw from that peer in the claim.

+It will grant capabilities to all these claims for the recipients of the email and itself.

-Due to the privacy preserving nature of claim chains these keys will not be revealed to anyone until they actually are used in gossip.
+Due to the privacy preserving nature of claim chains these keys will not be revealed to anyone else.
-They are included never the less to ensure the block can be used as long as possible.

-New blocks SHOULD also include the latest peer head imprints in all claims.

 Goals
 -----